Roman-HLIS-Cosmology-PIT/romanimpreprocess/README.rst

 This package handles basic pre-processing of Roman data prior to feeding it to PyIMCOM.
 The ultimate aim will be for it to handle both simulations and real Level 1/2 data.

+**This package is under construction.
+It isn't yet a fully functional tool, expect to see many more commits of new files over the coming weeks.**

 Dependencies
 ******************************